Union League of Philadelphia

 The Union League of Philadelphia is a private club founded in 1862 by the Old Philadelphians as a patriotic society to support the policies of Abraham Lincoln.
 As of 2022, the club has over 4,000 members.
 Its main building was built in 1865 and added to the National Register of Historic Places in 1979.

 Union League clubs, which are legally separate but share similar histories and maintain reciprocal links with one another, are also located in Manhattan, Chicago, Brooklyn, and New Haven, Connecticut.

+Since its founding, it has supported the U.S. Armed Forces in all conflicts.
+Initially, the club was exclusive to white men, but it started accepting Black members in 1972 and women in the 1980s.
+The club's Center City, Philadelphia building, a Second Empire-style structure, was completed in 1865 and later expanded in 1910 and 1911.
+Over the years, the club has acquired several properties, including golf clubs, and established the Legacy Foundation for public education in 2019.
+A politically conservative club, it has faced criticism for awarding figures such as Florida Governor Ron DeSantis with a gold medal.

 History

-The Union League of Philadelphia was founded on November 22nd, 1862, as a patriotic society to support the Union and the policies of President Abraham Lincoln.
+The Union League of Philadelphia was founded on November 22, 1862, as a patriotic society to support the Union and the policies of President Abraham Lincoln.
 It laid the philosophical foundation for other Union Leagues that were later developed during the American Civil War.
 The Union League has supported the United States Armed Forces in all conflicts since.
 Its motto is "Amor Patriae Ducit" or "Love of Country Leads."
-It is today the oldest of the remaining loyalty leagues.
+Today, it is the oldest of the remaining loyalty leagues.

 19th and 20th centuries

-Like most clubs of the 19th and early 20th century, the Union League of Philadelphia was only open to white men.
-However, in 1972, the club allowed its first Black member.
-The following decade, in the 1980s, it allowed its first female member.
+Like most 19th and early 20th-century clubs, the Union League of Philadelphia was only open to white men.
+However, in 1972, the club admitted William Thaddeus Coleman Jr. as its first Black member.
+The following decade, in 1983, it admitted its first female member: Mary Roebling.

-The club's Center City Philadelphia building, a Second Empire-style structure with a brick and brownstone façade, was designed by John Fraser and completed in May 1865.
+The club's Center City Philadelphia building, a Second Empire-style structure with a brick and brownstone façade was designed by John Fraser and completed in May 1865.
 The opening was originally scheduled for March of that year, with President Lincoln in attendance, but was delayed due to wartime construction supply shortages.
 Christopher Stuart Patterson, formerly the Dean of the University of Pennsylvania Law School, was the 13th President of the Union League in 1897 and 1898.
 In 1905, Philadelphia architect and Union League member Horace Trumbauer won a design competition to build major additions to the building.
 The Beaux Arts-style additions, completed in 1910 and 1911, expanded the length of the building to an entire city block.
 The building was listed on the National Register of Historic Places in 1979.

-The club's has a Heritage Center to store and display its extensive collection of Civil War-related documents and objects.
+The club has a Heritage Center to store and display its extensive collection of Civil War-related documents and objects.
 It also maintains a large library for members.